How do I make a will?

 You can come to a Courthouse Libraries BC location during our open hours to use the digital version of a book in our collection called Wills and Personal Planning Precedents: An Annotated Guide.
 The digital version on our public computers has a “document builder” where you can choose clauses you want to add to your will, and then download a copy to take with you.

-Beginning on page 16-7 of Wills & Estate Administration (pdf) (from the LSLAP manual), you can see what clauses are commonly used in drafting a will — and they even include some sample language.
+Also, beginning on page 16-11 of “Chapter 16: Wills & Estate Administration” (PDF) (from the LSLAP Manual), you can see what clauses are commonly used in drafting a will — and they even include some sample language.

 Another useful site is the Courthouse Libraries BC page Wills & Personal Planning Resources.
-This page lists resources that can help, including a will-drafting practice checklist from the Law Society of BC, which has a checklist of topics it’s a good idea to include.
+This page lists resources that can help, including a will-drafting checklist from the Law Society of BC (PDF) containing topics that are a good idea to include.

 In general, when writing a will, you should consider: